 Create another simple attribute with the following values, then click Finish:

-Add the other attributes
+Add other attributes

 It is now time to finalize the Employee entity.